skytreader/wherewholf/readme.markdown

 read memory segments it should not have access to, should this bug exist in the Python interpreter.
 See also: Python's "We are all adults here" philosophy.

+### Game Entities

+For a player, a Wherewholf game is divided into two phases: night time and day time.

+**Night time** actions is role-dependent and facilitated largely by the moderator.
+Most notably, during this phase, the player can learn things about the game (e.g., other players' roles).

+**Day time** is further divided into phases and each player has a set of attributes that could influence their behavior during these phases:

+1. Nomination phase.
+Players accuse each other of being a werewolf.
+A player's `aggression` attribute dictates how likely he is to nominate others.
+2. Discussion phase.
+In a real-life game, this is where players argue over the nominations, coordinating their votes on who to lynch.
+In this simulation, each nominated player can advocate for themselves, the efficacy of this is dictated by the `pesuasiveness` attribute (DnD players might also call this _charisma_).
+3. Votation phase.
+The player with the most votes gets lynched.
+Players who made a nomination in the first phase will automatically vote for who they nominated.
+In turn, players who were nominated will _never<sup>1</sup>_ vote for them.
+For everyone else, their `suggestibility` attribute will dictate how likely will they vote to lynch a nominated player.

+At the end of the day time phase, the role of the lynched player is revealed;
+this is information gained by all the players in the game.

+<sup>1</sup> This might change upon introduction of the Tanner role.

 ## Running

 A `requirements.txt` file is included, listing all Python dependencies.
 This